12 Jul Instinctually Intact

 Exhibit B: Being A Cat Around Cats

-So when my beloved friend casually wrote me–just before I was coming to visit–that she now had five cats and was I ready?, I confess I took it as a challenge, an instinctual gauntlet.
-My answer was
+So when my beloved friend casually wrote me–just before I was coming to visit–that she now had five cats: are you ready?
+I took it as an instinctual gauntlet.

 Yes, if they leave me alone.
 I, too, am an animal.